Here to help

 Parcel collection times are 13:00 to 15:00 and 19:30 to 23:30 daily.
 Student Storage facilities are only open Monday – Friday between 13:00 and 18:00.
 Please see the Summer Storage Facility Policy for more information about storage facilities.

 The Porters Team

-The Porters team is led by Jonathan Aveling.
-He was a Cambridgeshire police officer before his retirement and joined Hughes Hall in 2017.
-The team is there to support and advise you.
-If you would like to contact Jonathan you can email firstname.lastname@example.org or phone 56083 (internal) or 07864 980970.
+The Porters team is led by the Head Porter, Ben Phillips.
+He has over 10 years’ experience working at Cambridge University colleges and was previously a University Constable.
+He joined Hughes Hall in 2022.
+Ben and his team are there to support and advise you.
+If you would like to contact Ben you can email firstname.lastname@example.org or come and see him at the Porters’ Lodge.

 Security and Safety

-The following is a short list of points to help ensure the safety and security of you, your colleagues, staff, senior members and visitors to the College.
+The following is a short list of points to help ensure the safety and security of students, staff, senior members and visitors to the College.